AntoineGanne/AntoineGanne/README.md

 ## Unity
 Learned Unity for my internship in Tokyo where I worked on Sigverse, a framework for Human-Robot Interaction experiences in Virtual Reality.

-I'm happy about my Multi-Agent project where agents are crowded in a grid and each agent try to go to a specific tile.
+I'm happy about my [Multi-Agent project](https://github.com/AntoineGanne/-5A-INFO-SMA-project) where agents are crowded in a grid and each agent try to go to a specific tile.
 In this case Unity was so helpful to deal with multi-threading.

 ## C#

+Before working on Unity, I made a few school games on Unity like a [connect-4](https://github.com/AntoineGanne/Le_Puissance4_Par_Antoine_et_Lea)

 ## Continuous Integration ( CI )
 Had school and work experience with Continuous Integration using Gitlab CI and Docker 🐳.

 Proud of [this project](https://gitlab.com/Ton_Ami/api_cloud_5a_info): a REST API where I was in charge of the autonomous deployment on a cloud service (CleverCloud)

 ## Mathematics and Graph Theory